jramakr/Machine-Learning/README.md

-# MachineLearning
+# Machine Learning projects

-My machine learning projects
+My machine learning projects done as part of course work, using Spark ML in both Python and Scala programming languages.